alexbaryzhikov/ChronospatialComputer/README.md

 # Chronospatial Computer

-A Metal-based GPU implementation of a custom virtual machine that explores the intersection of program execution and self-referential computation.
-This project demonstrates how GPU parallelization can be used to solve complex computational problem.
+This project demonstrates how GPU parallelization can be used to solve computationally intensive problem.
+I used a Metal-based GPU implementation of a custom virtual machine as an example problem.

 ## Overview